 Paramecium may have intracellular bacteria known as kappa particles.
-Paramecium with kappa particles have the ability to kill other strains of paramecium.
+Paramecium with kappa particles has the ability to kill other strains of paramecium.

-Although the favoured mode of reproduction in Paramecium is asexual, but they reproduce sexually too, when there is a scarcity of food.
+Although the favoured mode of reproduction in Paramecium is mostly asexual, they reproduce sexually too, when there is a scarcity of food.